Term limits in the United States

-In the context of the politics of the United States, term limits restrict the number of terms of office an officeholder may serve.
-At the federal level, the president of the United States can serve a maximum of two four-year terms, with this being limited by the Twenty-second Amendment to the United States Constitution that came into force on February 27, 1951.
+In the politics of the United States, term limits restrict the number of terms an officeholder may serve.
+At the federal level, the President can be elected to at most two four-year terms, per the Twenty-second Amendment to the United States Constitution which came into force on February 27, 1951 after four years of deliberations.
 Some state government offices are also term-limited, including executive, legislative, and judicial offices.
-Analogous measures exist at the city and county level across the U.S., though many details involving local governments in that country vary depending on the specific location.
+Analogous measures exist at the city and county level across the U.S., though many details involving local governments in that country vary depending on the location.

-Term limits are also referred to as rotation in office.
-That specific terminology is often associated with the Founding Father and later president Thomas Jefferson given his use of it in his political arguments.
+Term limits are also called rotation in office.
+That terminology is often associated with Founding Father and later president Thomas Jefferson given his use of it in his political arguments.